barenbaruna/Create-Chatbot-Website-with-Open-Source-LLMs/README.md

 ## Introduction

 Welcome to "Create Your Own Chatbot Website with Open Source LLMs" project!
-In this project, you'll learn how to create a simple chatbot using open-source Language Model Libraries (LLMs) with Python and Hugging Face.
-By the end of this lab, you will understand the main components of a chatbot, how transformers and LLMs work together, and how to integrate your chatbot into a web interface.
+In this project, I will learn how to create a simple chatbot using open-source Language Model Libraries (LLMs) with Python and Hugging Face.
+By the end of this lab, I will understand the main components of a chatbot, how transformers and LLMs work together, and how to integrate your chatbot into a web interface.

 ### How does a chatbot work?